Best Flowering Herbs for Bees & Butterflies

 Bees love Basil and collect both pollen and nectar from the white to light-blue flowers.

 Basil does well during hot weather if properly mulched.
-It provides nectar and pollen when other sources may be scarce.
+It provides food for bees to eat when other sources may be scarce.

 Basil is another one of the culinary herbs.
 The leaves can be harvest and dried for storage.
 They can be used in many different kinds of recipes.